Attorney: Cruz to plead guilty to Parkland school massacre

 The decision by Cruz to plead guilty came unexpectedly.
 He had been set to go on trial next week for the attack on the Broward County jail guard.

-Cruz and his lawyers had long offered to plead guilty in exchange for a life sentence, but prosecutors had rejected that deal, saying the case deserved a death sentence.
-Both sides declined comment Friday.
+Cruz and his lawyers had long offered to plead guilty to the shooting in exchange for a life sentence, but prosecutors had rejected that deal.

 The jurors also won’t repeatedly see the security videos that reportedly captured the shooting in graphic detail.
 Their goal will be to persuade one juror to vote for a life sentence — unanimity will be required to sentence Cruz to death.